ZoyaV/prompts_for_science/README.md

 **Objective:** Translate a given text related to <your scientific topic> into English, ensuring a logical and coherent narrative.
 Write as if you have expertise in <your scientific topic> and provide explanations from the perspective of your expertise where necessary.
 Interpret any technical terms or concepts to facilitate a clear understanding of the text within the context of your scientific field.

+## Prompt 4: Rewriting with Expertise

+**Objective:** Rewrite a given text related to <your scientific topic> in English, ensuring a logical and coherent narrative.
+Write as if you have expertise in <your scientific topic> and provide explanations from the perspective of your expertise where necessary.
+Rephrase the text to enhance clarity, readability, and accuracy, maintaining the original meaning and context within the field of your scientific expertise.

-## Prompt 4: Mathematical Code Annotation
+## Prompt 5: Mathematical Code Annotation

 **Objective:** Generate a text that annotates the code snippets in your scientific article, providing concise mathematical explanations.
 Write as if you have expertise in <your scientific topic>, highlighting the mathematical aspects of the code and their significance in the context of your research.
 Ensure the annotations are clear, informative, and suitable for inclusion in a chapter that describes the mathematical foundations of the code in your article.